fsharp/fsharp.org/guides/web/index.md

 redirect_from: "/webstacks/index.html"
 ---

 This guide is an overview of the packages and tools for web programming with F#.
-To contribute to this guide, log on to GitHub, [edit this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/web/index.md) and send the pull request.
+To contribute to this guide, log on to GitHub, [edit this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/web/index.md) and send a pull request.

 F# has many advantages for building efficient, scalable and robust web solutions: